 Storing your makeup brushes is an ongoing qualm—they can pile up, they dirty up quickly, and then there's the perpetual question of how to make sure your kabuki brushes don't get lost in the shuffle.
 Go for a holder that has different compartments—this way you can keep your eye, lip, and face brushes separate.

-To avoid contamination, Artistry recommends covering your makeup brushes when not in use, especially if they are left in areas such as the bathroom or dusty rooms.
+To avoid contamination, Jordan recommends covering your makeup brushes when not in use, especially if they are left in areas such as the bathroom or dusty rooms.

 Hang Your Backup Products

 We know you like to be prepared by having a stash of backups of your favorites (you know, in case they suddenly go out of stock).
 And while this reassurance is necessary for many, it can quickly become an issue when it comes to storing them.
 Try hanging such products on an over-the-door storage rack—this will remind you that you do, in fact, have a backup (versus being tucked away, which may cause you to buy duplicates due to forgetting you already own backups).

 Put Most-Used Items on a Lazy Susan

 Tight on space?
 Look no further than a lazy Susan.
 "If you have a 12-inch cabinet and a lazy Susan that fits inside, the things that would normally be lost in the back can be revealed with just a flick of the wrist," notes DeMorrow.
 "Lazy Susans are also brilliant for difficult corners, where space is often completely wasted."

 Makeup sponges can become a breeding ground for germs and bacteria, especially if they are not cleaned and stored properly.
 Jordan recommends storing them in a sponge holding stand.
 "Stands help sponges dry efficiently and not get contaminated by touching other surfaces," she notes.